kevinAlbs/cxx-bootstrap/investigations/help30888/README.md

 {noformat}

 After doing this with the .pem file I downloaded from Atlas, I was able to authenticate with X509 using the C++ driver on Windows.

----

-CDRIVER ticket

-Title: Unable to load PKCS#8 private key with SChannel.

-h4.
-Summary
-Private keys can be in PKCS#1 or PKCS#8 format.
-See https://stackoverflow.com/a/48960291/774658 for details.
-Secure Channel on Windows is unable to load PKCS#8 encoded private keys.

-h4.
-How to Reproduce
-Create a PKCS#8 format private key from a testing .pem file.

-Start a server and require client certificates.

-h4.
-Additional Background
-See SERVER-35541 for an example of this implementation in the MongoDB Server.